Official Government Website

 State Store Tasting Events

 During the 2020 legislative session, the Idaho Legislature passed and Governor Brad Little signed H575 into law, authorizing sample tastings in-state retail stores beginning July 1, 2020.
-The store tasting opportunity puts spirits closer to parity with beer and wine for the purpose of disseminating product information.
+The store tasting opportunity brings spirits closer to parity with beer and wine, facilitating the dissemination of product information.

 Sponsors of store tasting events may offer product tastings to educate consumers while they visit Idaho State Liquor Stores.
-Store sample tasting events will be conducted at times when most convenient for the public, such as Tuesday through Thursday evenings in the 4:00 p.m. to 6:00 p.m. time frame, Friday 5:00 p.m. to 7:00 p.m. and Saturday afternoons from 2:00 p.m. to 4:00 p.m.
+Store sample tasting events will be conducted at times most convenient for the public, such as Tuesday through Friday evenings from 5:00 p.m. to 7:00 p.m., and Saturday afternoons from 2:00 p.m. to 4:00 p.m.

 The following requirements have been established and must be adhered to for all store sample tasting events.
-Suppliers and their Representatives are responsible to relay all information in accordance with the provisions outlined in Idaho code 23-314 to any persons contracted on their behalf.
+Suppliers and their Representatives are responsible for relaying all information under the provisions outlined in Idaho Code 23-313 and 23-314 to any persons contracted on their behalf.

 Who may conduct a product tasting?